 Skip to main content

-Auditions are held for places in the choir and orchestra and non-music students are welcome, although the majority of singers are drawn from the School of Music.
+Auditions are held each year for Collegium.
+Non-music students are very welcome, although the majority of musicians are drawn from the School of Music.
+For more information get in touch with Elin Jones.

 Peter Leech